Republic of Korea Navy Special Warfare Flotilla: Origins

+Evolution - From 1955 (1st class) to 1970 (16th class), a total of 395 personnel completed UDT training.
+Of these, 63 were trainees from other military branches.
+Among the 332 ROK Navy personnel, 126 were transferred directly to the Naval Intelligence Unit following their training.
+In 1971, the UDT instructor group was reassigned to the Naval Intelligence Unit to establish an independent UDU training cadre.
+While the unit began separate recruitments for UDU in 1971, those who completed UDT training from the 1st to 16th classes prior to that year were either deployed for infiltration missions immediately upon completion or received orders to transfer to the Naval Intelligence Unit to carry out such missions after an interval of two to three years.
+Conversely, there were cases where personnel completed UDU training and subsequently retired from the UDT.
+Although the intelligence unit began its own internal agent training in 1971, those who completed the training in 1971 were not designated as "UDU 1st Class"; instead, they inherited the existing numbering sequence, becoming "UDU 17th Class."

 June 23, 1968 incident

 Fifteen South Korean secret agents, a team of three and two teams of six, were sent to the North on a mission to seize a North Korean naval vessel and to kidnap a key officer.
 But the mission failed because of miscommunication among the South Korean vessels and the commander's misjudgment.
 It was about 2 a.m. when the three South Korean vessels approached the bay from the Yellow Sea and met wired obstacles on the water, which made navigating harder.
 Without warning, the North Korean Navy started an attack that apparently killed six agents.
 The other nine South Korean agents returned safely to the South.

 1996 Gangneung submarine incident

 SWF were involved in the 1996 Gangneung submarine infiltration incident caused by North Korean agents, on a mission to spy on the naval installations in the area and then return.
 The submarine made a failed attempt to collect the team on the 17th, and returned the following day.
 The submarine, however, ran aground in the attempt, and all efforts to try to make her free were in vain.
 A 49-day-long manhunt ensued, from 18 September through 5 November, resulting in the capture or elimination of all the crew and members of the reconnaissance team, except one, who is believed to have made it back to North Korea.
 Four civilians and 12 ROK soldiers (eight by firefight and four accidental) died; 27 soldiers were wounded.